Community Engagement and Power Building

 Our Promise

 Our community engagement and power building assistance builds upon what’s already there and recognizes that each community and strategy requires a different approach to the engagement of community members.
 We carefully look at what is needed and how to make it most meaningful.
-We do not participate in tokenism, placation, or practices that will not result in the voice of the community being incorporated will translate into strategies, distribution of resources, or other critical decision-making processes.
+We do not participate in tokenism, placation, or practices that will not result in the voice of the community being incorporated or translated into strategies, distribution of resources, or other critical decision-making processes.
 Our goal is to create a progressive and constructive change.
 Often where there is change, there is friction.
 We see these conflicts as being an opportunity for greater community capacity to build power among its people and create more effective government, systems, and other institutions.

 Our Services